nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### 3.4.1.2 Why it is implemented this way

+As we do not want users to add duplicate modules, we need to check if the module already exists in the `selectedModuleList`.
-The `AddModuleCommand` only allows for modules to be added if they are not already in the `selectedModuleList`.
-Hence, there is a need to check if the `module` already exists in the `selectedModuleList` in order to prevent duplicate modules.
+Hence, we need to check if the module (to add) already exists in the `selectedModuleList` before adding it.

 The following sequence diagram shows how the operation works: